amarillion/helixgraph/docs/graphs.md

 ![A simple directed graph](./simple.png)

-To make helixgraph work with this data, we need to write a getAdjacent function, that takes a node as parameter, and returns an array of edge, node pairs.
+To make helixgraph work with this data, we need to write a getAdjacent function, that takes a node as parameter, and returns an *iterable* of [edge, node] pairs.
+An array is an iterable too, so we can return an array to keep things simple.

 So: `getAdjacent('A')` should return `[ ['A-B', 'B'], ['A-D', 'D'] ]`, and `getAdjacent('B')` should return `[ ['B-C', 'C'] ]`.
-We assume that the edges are directed, i.e. you can go only from A to B, not in reverse (for more on that, see below).
+As mentioned, edges are directed, i.e. you can go only from A to B, not in reverse (for more on that, see below).

 a few custom helper functions can make this happen: